-Pork Fried Rice ($8.50) had tons of chopped pork.
+Pork Fried Rice ($10) had tons of chopped pork.
 A decent version with a bit of egg and chopped lettuce.
 Comes with a side of soup.

-Japanese style Pork Curry Rice ($8.50) was mild and hit the spot.
+Japanese style Pork Curry Rice ($10.50) was mild and hit the spot.
 Smooth curry and bundled with a small salad.
 They run out on occasion.

 Hotate & Namahamu ($8.50) was three seared scallops with prosciutto wrapped around it.
 It had a good amount of robata grill flavor to it.
 Not great, but edible.

 Chicken Teriyaki Don ($8.50) is chicken teriyaki over rice.
 Lots of fair quality chicken but a thick and strong teriyaki sauce.
 The included seaweed soup was way too salty.